What Is a Stipend? Definition, Types, and Examples for Employers

 Unlike traditional salaries or wages intended for general living expenses, a housing stipend is designated explicitly for rent, mortgage payments, utilities, and other related costs.

-Wellness Stipends (modern stipend)
+Wellness stipends (modern stipend)

 Below are real quotes and stories from Compt users highlighting the powerful impact their company’s wellness stipend has had on their lives: